You will be subject to arrest, prosecution, and conviction for unlawful gun possession in New Jersey.

 If you are facing gun charges in NJ, contact us for a Free & Confidential Consultation

-What are the options If I can't get a graves act waiver in NJ?
+What If I can't get a graves act waiver?

 If you have gun possession charges just because the gun was in your car or near you, you have better chances at trial.

-When all is else fails, a trial is your best option.
+When all else fails, you may consider a trial.

 As discussed, there are many factors to consider in getting a Graves Act waiver.